lemlac/mulem/docs/reference.md

 ### Where Block

 This is used to define what each parameter's type is for an abstract function.
 It must be the first definition, and any subsequent definitions should have patterns that match the where clause.
+On common pattern is simply `type` which indicates that a parameter is any literal type.

 ```
 List T N :: where